Nyartin/intro/readme.md

 <sub>this place will be updated soon!
 if i forget to update this is because im a failure at working :3 <sub/>

-Here the [Chromatics]() For the FNF mod which barely has anything presentable
+Here the [Mod Development](/mod-Dev) For the FNF mod which barely has anything presentable

 And the [Music](/Music) for the mod should be here.
 <sub>I know this is not how to use branches but hehe >:3 <sub/>